 Ho Chi Minh Museum is one of the largest museums in Vietnam.
 It focuses primarily on the display of artifacts and documents about Ho Chi Minh’s life and people.

 As Hanoi is the center of Buddhism in Vietnam, several temples and pagodas were built hundreds of years ago.

-The most famous one is the One Pillar Pagoda with the lotus-shaped architecture that can be said to be unique in Vietnam.
+The most famous one is the One Pillar Pagoda, with the lotus-shaped architecture unique in Vietnam.